Metal Storm logo

 11. Hutton's Great Heat Engine [live]

-Few bands were as reticent to reunite the way Botch, but first releasing a new song and then announcing a couple of shows, and then announcing tours across multiple continents, it's safe to say that Botch are back.
+Few bands were as reticent to reunite the way Botch were, but first releasing a new song and then announcing a couple of shows, and then announcing tours across multiple continents, it's safe to say that Botch are back.
 So let's take the opportunity to revisit their landmark album and assess that they don't make boybands like this anymore.

 It's a very common tale among olden bands that broke up to hear how they didn't really find a place among their local scene, being rather unappreciated in their time, only to find a lot more recognition posthumously.
 Sometimes that does lead to the bands reuniting to capitalize on that newfound recognition, sometimes it's just one or two of the musicians reviving the name because of the name recognition more than anything else.
 Botch's place in 90's Seattle was quite a weird one, first because they were actually from Tacoma, a town that's close by but not really Seattle, and second because they went against a lot of the trends of the time, not really fitting in the straight edge hxc wave that was trending at the time, while also going against the, as they described it, "typical skull and switchblade imagery" that was prevalent in the hardcore scene.
 Tales of them playing pop songs before their shows and of the "Botch: The Best Boy Band Ever" shirts (hence my teaser comment) show a band that lived a rebellion within a rebellious movement.
 But years later, it's less the antics that remain relevant, and more so the music.